 K.3 Handling of UP security policy

 To reduce incremental complexity added by security, all PDU sessions associated with a specific 5G LAN group should have the same UP security policy.
 When generating the policy enforcement information, and to avoid the redundant double protection, the SMF may consider information by a DN-AAA about DN protection mechanisms already applied.

-Editor's Note: Details about SMF obtaining information about DN protection from DN-AAA are ffs.
+NOTE: The security policy for the 5G LAN group can be configured in the UDM.
+The SMF receives the UP security policy from the UDM, and forwards the received security policy to the gNB during the PDU session establishment procedure.

 * * * End of Changes * * * *